HHSDigitalMediaAPIPlatform/HHSDigitalMediaModuleWordpress/readme.md

 Authors: [David Cummo](https://github.com/cooms13)

 ## General Information
+Note: This plugin is no longer supported.
+Please use the new and improved wordpress plugin for HHS Digital Media Syndication found [Here](https://github.com/HHSDigitalMediaAPIPlatform/WordpressCustomPost)
 This is a Wordpress plugin that can be used to search and embed HHS Digital Media content.
 It has been built and tested on Wordpress 3.9.1.
 It is based on the pure HTML & Javascript module found [Here](https://github.com/HHSDigitalMediaAPIPlatform/HHSDigitalMediaModuleHTML).

 ## Installation & Setup